-Taking deductions for equipment and equipment leasing is similar to automobile deductions in that if the equipment is leased you can deduct the expense of the lease, but if the equipment is owned rather than leased, the depreciation can be taken as a deduction over the life of the equipment.
+If the equipment is leased you can deduct the expense of the lease, but if the equipment is owned rather than leased, the depreciation can be taken as a deduction over the life of the equipment.

 These are just a few of the many deductions available to your business at tax time.
-We will be glad to sit down with you and give you a free consultation and point out how we can develop strategies and deductions that will lower your businesses tax liability.
+We will be glad to sit down with you and point out how we can develop strategies and deductions that will lower your businesses tax liability.

 Everybody wants to pay only what they really owe in taxes and wants to make sure they take advantage of every strategy, break and deduction available to them at tax time.
-Another big issue is estate planning and making sure your estate is taken care of and your loved ones pay as little as possible in estate or the so-called “Death Taxes”.
+Another big issue is estate planning and making sure your estate is taken care of and your loved ones pay as little as possible in estate and future income taxes.